AcadIMAT

 The University of Siena (DENTISTRY)

-Siena University is currently the only university that offers Dentistry in English in Italy.
+Siena University is one of the two universities that offer Dentistry in English in Italy.
 It is located in Tuscany and is one of the oldest and first publicly funded universities in Italy.

 Past IMAT Scores of Siena